Monkey bread

-Monkey bread (also known by other names including plucking cake, pull-apart bread, and bubble bread) is a bread originating from the United States that consists of soft pieces of baked dough that can be "pulled apart" to be eaten and does not need utensils.
-The bread is usually baked in a Bundt pan, where there is a hole in the center which is often filled with dips, jams, or preserves.
-A common version served at fairs and festivals, or eaten for breakfast/midmorning, is a soft, sweet, sticky cinnamon bread.
+Monkey bread (also known by other names including plucking cake, pull-apart bread, and bubble bread) is a bread originating from Hungary that consists of soft pieces of baked dough that can be pulled apart to be eaten and does not need utensils.
+The bread is usually baked in a Bundt pan, with a hole in the center often filled with dips, jams, or preserves.
+A common version served at fairs and festivals, or eaten for breakfast or at midmorning, is a soft, sweet, sticky cinnamon bread.